-In connection with this offering, Security Capital has advised us that its subsidiary that owns the shares offered under this prospectus supplement has entered into forward purchase contracts with Citibank, N.A., an affiliate of Citigroup Global Markets Inc., and UBS AG, London Branch, an affiliate of UBS Securities LLC.
-Under the forward purchase contracts, the Security Capital subsidiary has agreed to deliver 4,200,000 shares of our common stock to UBS AG, London Branch in mid-2004 and 3,000,000 shares of our common stock (plus up to 1,080,000 shares in connection with the over-allotment option relating to the concurrent offering) to Citibank during the first half of 2004.
-The initial forward price under the forward purchase contracts is \$30.92 per share, and the contracts provide that the initial forward price is subject to increase based on a floating interest factor and subject to decrease for dividends having a record date after the date of the consummation of the SynDECS offering and prior to the date of settlement.
-The number of shares of our common stock deliverable under these contracts is equal to the aggregate number of shares deliverable upon maturity of the \$234,432,000 aggregate principal amount (up to \$269,596,800 aggregate principal amount if the underwriters' over-allotment option is exercised in full) of SynDECS to be issued by CGMHI and purchased by the underwriters under an underwriting agreement plus the number of shares that CGMHI may be required to deliver under a residual share agreement that it will enter into with an affiliate concurrently with its issuance of the SynDECS.
-The Security Capital subsidiary will also enter into a stock lending arrangement under which an affiliate of Citibank, N.A. may borrow the shares in connection with these arrangements.
-Benefits received from the relationships described above may constitute underwriting compensation.
+Under the forward purchase contract between one of Security Capital's subsidiaries and Citibank, N.A., the Security Capital subsidiary that is the owner of shares of our common stock offered hereby will be required to deliver 3,700,000 shares of our common stock (plus up to 1,300,000 shares in connection with an over-allotment option under the SynDECS) in mid-2004 against payment of a forward price, subject to the terms and conditions set forth in the contract.
+The subsidiary also will enter into a similar forward purchase contract with an affiliate of UBS Securities LLC under which Security Capital's subsidiary will be required to deliver 5,000,000 shares of our common stock in mid-2004 against payment of a forward price, subject to the terms and conditions set forth in the contract.
+Delivery and payment under these forward purchase contracts may be accelerated under certain circumstances.
+The Security Capital subsidiary will also have the right to settle the forward contracts in cash instead of delivering shares of our common stock.
+The number of shares of our common stock deliverable under these contracts is equal to the aggregate number of shares deliverable upon maturity of the \$ aggregate principal amount (up to \$ aggregate principal amount if the underwriters' over-allotment option is exercised in full) of SynDECS to be issued by CGMHI and purchased by the underwriters under an underwriting agreement plus the number of shares that CGMHI may be required to deliver under a residual share agreement that it will enter into with an affiliate concurrently with its issuance of the SynDECS.
+The Security Capital subsidiary may also enter into a stock lending agreement with an affiliate of Citibank, N.A. in connection with these arrangements.

 Concurrently with the issuance of the SynDECS and the residual share agreement by CGMHI, the CGMHI affiliate may engage in short sales pursuant to this prospectus supplement to hedge its position under the residual share agreement, and may deliver shares of our common stock to settle such short sales or to close out stock loans incurred in connection with its short positions.
-The affiliate expects to sell short on or about the issuance date of the SynDECS approximately 1,500,000 shares as a hedge of its position under the residual value agreement.
+The affiliate expects to sell short on or about the issuance date of the SynDECS approximately 2,000,000 shares as a hedge of its position under the residual value agreement.